 The motivation behind your sperm donation is important to consider before making the decision to donate.
 These questions may be helpful to you when deciding if you wish to proceed in becoming a sperm donor:

-City Fertility Centre encourages all individuals and couples to seek independent legal advice before attending the donor program.
-Please visit our Legalities and Requirements page for more information.
+City Fertility encourages all individuals and couples to seek independent legal advice before attending the donor program.
+Please visit our Legalities and requirements page for more information.